Orbifolds and orbibundles in complex hyperbolic geometry: Euler number for orbigoodles

 The map $H:(\HH \times V)/G_1 \to (\HH' \times V)/{G_1'}$, given by $H[x,v]:=[hx,v]$, is a bundle isomorphism on the top of $h:\HH /G_1 \to \HH/{G_1'}$.
 Therefore, an orbigoodle brings forth natural orbigoodles for each universal orbifold covering of $B_1$, and all these orbigoodles are isomorphic.

 \begin{rmk} The orbigoodle structure depends on how $G_1$ acts on $\HH \times V$.
-If $V$ is an $n$-dimensional vector space and the action is by (orientation preserving) linear isomorphisms, that is, each map $a(x,g):V \to V$ is a linear isomorphism, then we obtain a (oriented) {\bf vector orbigoodle} of rank $n$.
+If $V$ is an $n$-dimensional vector space and the action is by (orientation preserving) linear isomorphisms, that is, each map $a(g,x):V \to V$ is a linear isomorphism, then we obtain a (oriented) {\bf vector orbigoodle} of rank~$n$.
 If $V$ is the group $\SP^1$ and the action is by multiplication, then we obtain an {\bf $\SP^1$-orbigoodle}.
 If $V=\BB^2$ and the action is by diffeomorphisms, then we obtain a {\bf disc orbigoodle}. \end{rmk}

-\begin{thm} If $B_1$ is a connected, compact, oriented good $2$-orbifold, the orbifold covering map $p:B_2 \to B_1$ has degree $d$, and $\zeta:L \to B_1$ is an oriented vector orbigoodle of rank $2$, then \end{thm} \begin{proof} Given in the end of the section. \end{proof}
+\begin{thm} If $B_1$ is a connected, compact, oriented good $2$-orbifold, the orbifold covering map $p:B_2 \to B_1$ has degree $d$, and $\zeta:L \to B_1$ is an oriented vector orbigoodle of rank $2$, then \end{thm} \begin{proof} Postponed to the end of the section. \end{proof}

 A direct consequence of this result is the identity $\chi\big(\HH/G_1\big) = [G_1:G_2] \chi\big(\HH/G_2\big)$.